Lewis Thom: Career

 Thom began his professional career in 1961 with Aberdeen and made thirty-five league appearances for the Dons during his three years at Pittodrie.
 In 1964, Thom moved to Dundee United but left within a year to join Shrewsbury Town, after making less than a dozen league appearances.
 Thom was a regular during his short time with Shrewsbury and played nearly fifty league games before moving to Lincoln City in 1966, where he remained for three seasons.
 Thom wrapped up his career with periods at Bradford Park Avenue, Altrincham F.C, and Elgin City, then a Scottish Highland Football League Club, in the early 1970s.
 Lewis's brother, Hugh, was also a successful footballer in the Highland League with Elgin City.

 After football

-After his retirement from football, Thom was a well-respected amateur golfer until losing a leg in an accident while working offshore in the oil industry.
+Thom pursued amateur golfing after retiring from football.
+However, he lost one of his legs in an offshore oil industry accident, which ending his golfing career early.
 He died in Aberdeen on 28 June 2019.